Skip to Content

 How to use lavender

-- Use the dried lavender flowers to make herbal tea to relieve indigestion, pain associated with migraine headaches and to help you sleep better
+• Use the dried lavender flowers to make herbal tea to relieve indigestion, pain associated with migraine headaches, and to help you sleep better

-- Brew a strong tea and use it as a shampoo to help eliminate dandruff
+• Brew a strong tea and use it as a shampoo to help eliminate dandruff

-- Add it to homemade salves, bath salts and soaps
+• Add it to homemade salves, bath salts, and soaps

-- Make a small lavender sachet to use in your pillow for better sleep
+• Make a small lavender sachet to use in your pillow for better sleep

-Pot Marigold
+Pot Marigold (Calendula)

 The pot marigold plant, also known as Calendula, has several health benefits.
 The name actually refers to the plant’s gold colored flowers, not the genus name of the plant.
 They normally bloom a couple of months after planting and continue blooming throughout the season.

-Pot marigold uses
+Pot marigold (calendula) uses

-- You can use this herb to treat minor abrasions, fevers, varicose veins and infections
+• You can use this herb to treat minor abrasions, fevers, varicose veins, and infections

-- It also helps heal insect bites and bee stings (make a salve and keep it handy)
+• It also helps heal insect bites and bee stings (make a salve and keep it handy)

 Basil

 Easy to grow, basil is an aromatic herb worth growing in your garden to spice up your soups, pasta, and add to sandwiches.
-Basil adds a rich flavor to all types of food, but it also helps to reduce your risks of low blood sugar.
+Basil adds a rich flavor to all types of food, but it also helps to reduce your risk of low blood sugar.

 Basil uses and benefits

-- Use basil leaves to treat and heal cuts, scrapes, and minor abrasions.
+• Use basil leaves to treat and heal cuts, scrapes, and minor abrasions.

-- It may help eliminate gas, ease PMS symptoms, improve your appetite, and relieve stress.
+• It may help eliminate gas, ease PMS symptoms, improve your appetite, and relieve stress.

-- Basil can also be used to treat sore throat pain, reduce fevers, treat respiratory problems and it may even help prevent kidney stones.
+• Basil can also be used to treat sore throat pain, reduce fevers, treat respiratory problems, and it may even help prevent kidney stones.

 Green Tea

-Green tea is an excellent source of antioxidants that might help reduce the risks of cancer.
+Green tea is an excellent source of antioxidants that might help reduce the risk of cancer.
 It may also lower your risks for infections, strokes, and heart disease.
 Drinking green tea can even help improve your dental health by killing harmful bacteria in the mouth.

 Dill